AyameU/TextRPG/README.md

 * Duplicate code in the do-while loops of the character creation screen, should be rewritten.
 * A lot of code in the Program.cs file that really should go in its own class.
 * I could turn this into a WinForms app, now that I'm learning it.

+**Update 5 - Mar.
+25** - Rewrote some of my longer blocks of code in Program.cs into smaller, more reusable methods.
+For example, I now have a PromptUserForInput() method that prompts the user for input.
+This cut down on a lot of duplicate code.
+The main method now consists of just one line of code to show the main menu.